-The Government of Jordan provides the public with limited budget information.
+The Government of Papua New Guinea provides the public with limited budget information.

-The Government of Jordan is weak in providing the public with opportunities to engage in the budget process.
+The Government of Papua New Guinea is weak in providing the public with opportunities to engage in the budget process.

-Budget oversight by the legislature in Jordan is limited.
+Budget oversight by the legislature in Papua New Guinea is weak.

-Budget oversight by the supreme audit in Jordan is limited.
+Budget oversight by the supreme audit institution in Papua New Guinea is limited.

-- Increase the comprehensiveness of the Executive’s Budget Proposal by, for example, presenting more details on macroeconomic forecasts and on issues beyond the core budget.
+- Increase the comprehensiveness of the Executive’s Budget Proposal by, for example, presenting more information on issues beyond the core budget.

-- Establish formal mechanisms for the public to participate in audit investigations.
+- Establish formal mechanisms for the public to assist the supreme audit institution to formulate its audit program and to participate in audit investigations.

 Papua New Guinea should prioritize the following actions to strengthen budget oversight: